Child Law

 Family Of Slain Teen Wants ‘Marlen’s Law’ To Require DNA Testing Of Newborns Brought To Hospitals

-The 19-year-old become laid to rest in suburban Stickney on Saturday.
+The 19-year-old was laid to rest in suburban Stickney on Saturday.
 Her son is still preventing his existence while three humans related to her homicide are held without bail.
 Julie Contreras, a spokeswoman for the circle of relatives and chair of the LULAC National Immigration Committee, said the family is pushing for a bill known as Marlen’s Law to test the identities of newborns delivered into a medical institution.

 Child laws vary from jurisdiction to jurisdiction, and there are many approaches to determining the number of award payments.
 Many states consider multiple factors when determining support, such as the parents’ income, the number and ages of children living at home, basic living expenses, and school costs.
-If the child has special needs, the laws may take costs involved with caring for these children’s exceptional situation into consideration.
+If the child has special needs, the laws may take the costs involved with caring for these children’s exceptional situation into consideration.

 They may provide earmarking of funds for specific items, such as school fees, daycare, or medical expenses.
 These laws serve to make custodial parents more accountable for the money they receive from non-custodial parents and ensure that they get what they need.
 For example, some jurisdictions may require parents to pay tuition fees directly to their child’s school rather than remitting money to the custodial parent.